pravi04/DANLC-Assignments-Projects/README.md

 # DANLC-Tasks-Assignments-Projects
+This repository contains all the files of
+- MS Excel
+- MS Power BI
+- Python
-This repository contains all the files including Assignments, Projects, and Tasks assigned in DANLC course.
+It also include Assignments, Projects, and Tasks assigned to me in DANLC course.